Crypto markets teeter with FTX after Binance abandons bailout

 By Georgina Lee and Tom Westbrook

-HONG KONG/SINGAPORE, Nov 10 (Reuters) - Cryptocurrency markets nursed heavy losses on Thursday, with bitcoin pinned near a two-year low as investors fretted about the fallout from the implosion of crypto exchange FTX.
+HONG KONG/SINGAPORE, Nov 10 (Reuters) - Cryptocurrency markets nursed heavy losses on Thursday, with bitcoin struggling to recover from a two-year low as investors fretted about the fallout from the implosion of crypto exchange FTX and the future of the industry.

-Larger rival Binance walked away from a bailout deal on Wednesday.
+Larger rival Binance walked away from a bailout of FTX on Wednesday.
 FTX head Sam Bankman-Fried said he was "exploring all the options", but fading hopes for rescue left FTX teetering.
 A message on the FTX website said: "FTX is currently unable to process withdrawals.
 We strongly advise against depositing."

 Focus is on the unknown size of customer losses and the hit to sentiment from the latest and possibly largest collapse in an industry that has turned into a minefield for investors.

-FTX's native token, FTT FTT=CCCL is down 90% this week and was attempting to steady around $2 -- not terribly far above its record low around $1.50.
-Bitcoin BTC=BTSP fell below $16,000 for the first time since late 2020 overnight and was last at $16,435.
+FTX's native token, FTT FTT=CCCL is down 90% this week and was attempting to steady around $2 -- not far above its record low around $1.50.
+Bitcoin BTC=BTSP fell below $16,000 for the first time since late 2020 overnight and was last at $16,700.

 Binance backed out of a non-binding offer to buy FTX after due diligence.
-Another exchange, OKX, said it was also approached by Bankman-Fried this week, who described liabilities of $7 billion that needed covering quickly.
+Another exchange that declined to step in was OKX, which said it was also approached by Bankman-Fried this who described liabilities of $7 billion that needed covering fast.

 "Even Elon Musk would not be able to commit to a deal with $7 billion liability within a few hours of negotiations.
 That was too much for us," Lennix Lai, director of financial markets at OKX told Reuters.